 CEO Phishing is usually a small-scale operation with the hacker looking to achieve a few transfers then get out of there quick, but it all depends on what the hacker wants.

-Whatever way you look at it, it’s a potentially expensive and embarrassing occurrence, so let’s make sure you avoid getting hooked.
+However you look at it, it’s a potentially expensive and embarrassing occurrence.
+So, let’s make sure you avoid getting hooked.

 What can I do?

 Train Your Team – With some simple training, your employees can spot signs of a potential threat and respond accordingly.
-Work with your IT head to organise security workshops and make sure you take part too.
+Contact your IT Support Partner to learn more about Security Awareness Training.
+Investing in this could save your business financial and reputational damage if you were to fall foul of a hacker.

 Check how Cyber Aware Your Organisation Is – Click on the button below to try our grader and get your free report!